psygreg/linuxtoys/README.md

 ## Usage
 - Install the proper package for your operating system from [Releases](https://github.com/psygreg/linuxtoys/releases) and run it from the applications menu.

+### Ubuntu (latest and latest LTS releases)
+There's a PPA available for LinuxToys.
+To use it: sudo add-apt-repository ppa:psygreg/linuxtoys sudo apt update

 ### Arch Linux
 Get it from the [Arch User Repository](https://aur.archlinux.org/packages/linuxtoys-bin) with `yay`, `paru` or whatever AUR package helper of choice; or